Lance-Leaf Coreopsis (Coreopsis lanceolata) Quick Facts:

 Lance-Leaf Coreopsis Seeds for your Butterfly Garden

 Plant Lance-Leaf Coreopsis for a beautiful array of bright yellow flowers!
 The plant grows up to 3 feet high with a single bloom on each erect stem.
 This herbaceous perennial is clump forming with short rhizomes.
-It is known by many names such as Sand Coreopsis, Longstalk Coreopsis, Coreopsis crassifolia, Coreopsis heterogyna, and Lanceleaf Tickseed.
-Just look at the seeds and you will know why it is sometimes called Tickseed.
-At Joyful Butterfly, we will stick with the name Lance-leaf.
+Some other names for this species include Sand Coreopsis, Longstalk Coreopsis, Coreopsis crassifolia, Coreopsis heterogyna, and Lanceleaf Tickseed.
+Just look at the seeds and you will see where the name Tickseed comes from!
+But here at Joyful Butterfly, we will stick with the name Lance-leaf.